 - Add your chicken wire cylinder to the compost pile and wrap it with cardboard.
 Toss in some sticks and leaves around the compost.
 No order to this…that’s always fun!

 - Shovel in your dirt.
 Add your earthworms here.
 You want to level the dirt with the bricks.

 - Now it’s ready to plant!
-You can pick up transplants from us at our Farm Stand.
 You know for sure they’ll be in season and ready to go!

 The keyhole is my favorite home garden.
 I have them now EVEN with the farm and when we stop farming, we’ll have them then!

 Though they’re big, they’re beautiful and do a lot!